sanjar-notes/frontend/vault/2_CSS/4_Layouts_-_flex,_grid/1_Flexbox_-_1D/0_index.md

 Created Tuesday 16 June 2020

 #### Why flexbox?
-Control/set contained elements in a single row/column.
+Lay out child elements in a single row/column.

 Helps us keep everything at the correct place(in a row or in a column - 1D), without explicit settings.